kandarpa02/mathino/README.md

 **Experimental Research Project**

-FakeTensor is currently in **active research and development** as part of an academic exploration into minimal autodiff systems.
-This is not production-ready software, but rather a live prototype where we're actively experimenting with:
+mathino is currently in **active research and development** as part of an academic exploration into minimal autodiff systems.
+This is not production-ready somtware, but rather a live prototype where we're actively experimenting with:

 - Novel approaches to automatic differentiation
 - Hardware-agnostic tensor abstractions